DevXord/Ticket_System/README.md

-This project was created for the purposes of recruitment for the company coody.it dealing with the creation of online stores.
+This project was created for the purposes of recruitment for the company Coody.it dealing with the creation of online stores.